JaxPlays-Inc/jaxplays.org/content/productions/2010/2016-A-Christmas-Story-The-Musical.md

   - Company Manager: Lisa Valdini Booth
 orchestra:
 genres:
-Description: Ralphie Parker schemes his way toward getting an official Red Ryder Air Rifle.
+description: Ralphie Parker schemes his way toward getting an official Red Ryder Air Rifle.
 A leg lamp, pink bunny pajamas, and a freezing flagpole are a few of the distractions that come up.
-Reviews:
+reviews:
   - "A Christmas Story at The Alhambra | EU Jacksonville / Folio Weekly": https://folioweekly.com/2016/11/27/a-christmas-story/
 ---